 Stigma, the lack of support and unchanging environments continue to support the rise in mental health decline.
 For business the cost of rehabilitation for a mental stress claim is on average $250,000.
 Employees need 14.8 weeks off work and the likelihood of a relapse is high.
 Yet the stigma around psychological illness is often hidden and laced with fear or scorn.
 Stigma leads to treating people unfairly and can affect how they see themselves.
 Due to stigma, Price Waterhouse Cooper estimate less than half of all sufferers actually discuss their issue openly with family, workmates or employers.

 The Konekt Market Report analysed 156,000 Australian workers compensation cases on workplace injuries.
 The research found that the prevailing job insecurity plaguing our economy has workers delay in reporting injuries.
 The average delay from having a psychological injury to reporting to referral for rehabilitation, was over six months.
 Delay in reporting psychological injuries has significant impact on timely and effective recovery.
 There is the danger of additional psycho-social injuries brought on by a fear of losing their job.
 There is also the added financial strain during recovery.

-Research acknowldges an association between psychological injuries and physical injuries.
+Research acknowledges an association between psychological injuries and physical injuries.
 Whereby, psychological injuries can lead to a lack of focus on critical or high-risk tasks.
 Any delay in reporting psychological injuries increases the risk of physical workplace injuries occurring.
 Couple this with the stigma associated with mental illness and we have a growing issue in the workplace.
 We have some serious work to do to break down these barriers.
-The key to quicker rehabilitation after a workplace injury, is early referral and management.
+The key to quicker rehabilitation after a workplace injury is early referral and management.

 Young women more likely to experience anxiety